 Isn’t it awful when someone is smug because they are right ? – well I will try really hard not to be smug, but I wasn’t too far out!

-What Are The Ancestry DNA Results?
+Ancestry DNA Results Have Arrived – What Did They Reveal? – What Are The Ancestry DNA Results?

-The Ancestry DNA Results are
+My Ancestry DNA Results are:-

 - 73% Great Britain with a large proportion being from Southern England – that works in with the Hampshire, Berkshire, London families.
 The rest of the family tree branches are from Norfolk and Derbyshire.